 If your target CPA is £10, setting a bid adjustment of +40% for mobile will increase your target CPA to £14 on mobile devices.
 To prevent your ads from showing on any mobile devices, you can set a mobile bid adjustment of -100%.

 Pay for conversions (Display network only)

 You can choose to pay for conversions, instead of clicks on Smart display campaigns that use Target CPA bidding.
 When setting up your campaign, go to the “Bidding” section.
 Look for the header labeled “Pay for” and select Conversions from the dropdown menu.
 Learn more about paying for conversions

 Where you’ll find these metrics

 The average target CPA metric lets you measure the CPA that your bid strategy targeted for specific time periods.
 By changing the date range, you can see what your strategy actually optimised for over that period.
 Bear in mind that you won’t have an average target CPA for time periods without traffic.

 You’ll find the average target CPA metric in the performance table at the top of your 'Campaigns' page, so that you can evaluate actual performance against target performance.
-Select 'Avg. target CPA', 'Avg. target cost per install' or 'Avg. target cost per in-app action' from the 'Performance' category when adding a new column, or by adding it to the performance chart.
+Select 'Avg. target CPA', 'Avg. target cost per instal' or 'Avg. target cost per in-app action' from the 'Performance' category when adding a new column, or by adding it to the performance chart.